Growing Chilli Plants

 Seedlings by post

-If you didn't get around to sowing in time or you don't have a suitable place to raise chilli seeds, we can ship you a wide range of chilli seedlings in March - order here.
+If you didn't get around to sowing in time or you don't have a suitable place to raise chilli seeds, we can ship you a wide range of chilli seedlings - order here.

 Potting On